-A long time resident of Fremont, Ro was drawn to Silicon Valley after graduating from law school.
-He worked at the Silicon Valley law firm of Wilson Sonsini Goodrich & Rosati, where he represented high technology companies in intellectual property cases.
-Following his mother’s example, Ro is a Visiting Lecturer in the Department of Economics at Stanford University and an Adjunct Professor at Santa Clara Law School.
-Governor Jerry Brown appointed him to the California Workforce Development Board for the State of California, where he serves as chair for the Advanced Manufacturing Committee.
-Ro also served on the Board of Directors of Planned Parenthood Mar Monte as well as tutoring local high school students in his spare time.His pro bono legal activity includes work with the Mississippi Center for Justice on several contractor fraud cases on behalf of Hurricane Katrina victims and co-authoring an amicus brief to the United States Supreme Court in the Mt.
-Holly case to allow for race discrimination suits under the Fair Housing Act of 1968
+Prior to holding elected office, Khanna was a Lecturer in the Department of Economics at Stanford University and an Adjunct Professor at Santa Clara Law School.
+Governor Jerry Brown appointed him to the California Workforce Development Board for the State of California, where he served as chair for the Advanced Manufacturing Committee.
+He also served on the Board of Directors of Planned Parenthood Mar Monte and provided pro bono legal aid to the Mississippi Center for Justice on several contractor fraud cases on behalf of Hurricane Katrina victims.

-In 2009, President Obama appointed Ro to serve as Deputy Assistant Secretary at the U.S. Department of Commerce.
-For two years, Ro traveled the country meeting with American manufacturers to learn how Washington could help promote trade and the jobs it creates.
-Ro broke new ground when he organized clean technology trade missions and expanded the Green Embassy program, which allows American clean technology firms to showcase their products in our embassies overseas.
-Ro also served on the White House Business Council, where he worked with both business and labor for policies that promote U.S. economic growth.
+In 2009, President Obama appointed Khanna to serve as Deputy Assistant Secretary at the U.S. Department of Commerce.
+While there, he broke new ground organizing clean technology trade missions and expanding the Green Embassy program, which allows American clean technology firms to showcase their products in our embassies overseas.
+Khanna also served on the White House Business Council, working with both business and labor for policies that promote to bring back American manufacturing jobs.